( KEY: H - Hope College; W - WMU Library ; K - KVCC Library ; L - KELLY Libraries ; V - GVSU Library ; R - GRCC Library <old data> )

 How Will I Get Science Information in the Future?

 For some of you, your courses at Western Michigan University may be the last time you will have the benefit of someone directing what science you are exposed to.
 So, what happens when you get to the real world?
 Well, you may be bombarded with information from all sorts of sources: your job, newspapers, magazines, books, television, radio, movies, the Internet, friends, conversations overheard while standing in line somewhere you name it.
 What these methods may lack, though, is the control and expertise of your teachers.
 You can find all sorts of amazing information on the Internet, but you would have to be very naïve to believe 100% of everything you read there.
 Much of our news is dominated by politics, but how much science do our politicians know?
-At the moment, we have exactly one professional engineer and two physicists in the House of Representatives (two of these three men are from Michigan you should know who they are, but probably dont), none in the Senate.
+At the moment, we have exactly one professional engineer and one physicist in the House of Representatives (both of these men are from Michigan you should know who they are, but probably dont), none in the Senate.
 Most of Congress is made up of lawyers.
 While there is nothing wrong with studying the Law per se, legal arguments do not follow the same rules and purposes of scientific arguments.
 Therefore there is nothing that requires an environmental cleanup bill, for example, to have anything to do with either the environment or cleaning it up.
 Likewise, the talking heads we get our news from on TV are not trained in science and technology for the most part.
 I dont know what Dan Rather or Connie Chung majored in at college, but I can probably bet it wasnt Physics.
 They may have, unlike you, been able to graduate from college without ever having had a Physics course.
 Even on the cable channels, one of the hosts of a computer show I used to watch is now doing a cable show on gardening go figure.

 So how will you evaluate information on your own?
 This is possibly something that you have never thought about, but Dr. Phil and other professionals have.
 Dr. Phils approach is to have you read a book and examine what you read and how it affects you, as well as whether you believe it.
 (You dont have to.)